Nalen98/AngryGhidra/README.md

 2) Make sure `python3` directory is added to the `PATH` (required, `Python 3` only)
 3) Download the release version of the plugin and install it in Ghidra `File → Install Extensions...`
 4) Use Gradle to build the plugin: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`
+5) Check the box in the "New Plugins Found" window to apply AngryGhidra plugin to your project